NilsRo/ImpulseSmartMeter/README.md

 1. Do the system configuration and set things name (hostname), AP password (if WiFi connection is lost) and WiFi credentials for your network.
 2. MQTT configuration (optional)
    1. publish the following topics (folder structure can be changed):
-      * "ht/gas/imp_counted": actual impulse count
+      * "ht/gas/imp_counted_1": actual impulse count
+      * "ht/gas/imp_value_1": actual value consumed
       * "ht/gas/heartbeat": status if the device was more than 10 minutes offline
       * "ht/gas/downtime": number of seconds the thing was switched off
+      * "ht/gas/info": some status information
 3. NTP configuration to get RTC infos for logging (default is fine for german timezone)

 ![status page](img/opera_2023-11-27%20212528.png)